 The use of tobacco in any form (including vaping) constitutes a health threat to both users and bystanders.
 Gateway supports and maintains a smoke-free environment.
-The use of all tobacco products is prohibited in campus building or in parking.
+The use of all tobacco products is prohibited in the campus building or in the parking lot.